 The gift of nature that I would like to have

 I used to be desperate to somehow sprout an innate aptitude for maths overnight, but actually I don’t really mind about that anymore.
-I do wish I could sing higher notes – I’m a contralto, and have quite a deep voice, so I’ve never known how it feels to hit a cracker of a note because I can’t manage it.
+I do wish I could sing higher notes – I’m a contralto, and have quite a deep voice, so I’ve never known how it feels to hit a cracker of a note.

 How I want to die